Skip Navigation

 Know your corporate policy

 HR rules of dress still apply, and many companies have a separate list of what is a no-go on Fridays to keep this clear for all its employees.
-Ask HR for guidance if you are not sure – it’s better to be safe rather than sorry.
+Ask HR for guidance if you are unsure – it’s better to be safe than sorry.

 Best etiquette